utat-ss/HERON-documentation/getting-started/install.md

-# Other Software
+# Software Installation

+**See the `AVR Toolchain` section** for descriptions of the software for the AVR microcontroller.

-There are other tools that we use to develop the satellite's software.
+These are other tools that we use to develop the satellite's software.